-COVID-19, declared a global health pandemic by the World Health Organization in March 2020, significantly impacted the airline industry and the Company for the remainder of the year.
-SkyWest and its major airline partners experienced an unprecedented decline in demand for air travel in 2020 due to the COVID-19 pandemic.
-The Company's flight schedules and block hour production were materially reduced in 2020, including a block hour decrease of 34% in 2020 from 2019.
-The Company's total revenue decreased \$845 million, or 29% over the same comparable periods.
-The reduction in revenue caused by the COVID-19 pandemic was the primary factor in the Company's loss before income taxes of \$7 million in 2020 compared to income before income taxes of \$446 million in 2019 under generally accepted accounting principles in the United States ("GAAP").
+COVID-19, declared a global health pandemic by the World Health Organization in March 2020, significantly impacted the airline industry and the Company in 2020.
+In 2021, SkyWest and its major airline partners experienced an increase in demand for air travel as a result of the ongoing demand recovery from COVID-19.
+The Company's flight schedules and block hour production improved in 2021, including a block hour increase of 36% from 2020.
+The Company's total revenue increased \$586 million, or 28% over the same comparable periods.
+The increase in revenue from the ongoing COVID-19 demand recovery was the primary factor in the Company's income before income taxes of \$150.6 million in 2021 compared to the loss before income taxes of \$7 million in 2020 under generally accepted accounting principles in the United States ("GAAP").